kbase/workspace_deluxe/docsource/developers.rst

     # Note: ignore-handle-service does not exist and needs to be added
     ignore-handle-service = true

 4. Initialize and start the workspace service.
+This deployment uses gridFS rather than shock as a file backend and does not support handles to shock nodes in objects, and any attempt to save an object with handles will fail.

 .. code-block:: bash